monyhar/monyhar/monyhar/android_webview/docs/how-does-loading-work.md

 This does not make the JVM aware of the library, and does not call `JNI_OnLoad`;
 we are only loading it as a generic native library at this point.

-* Android L: The native library must be called `libwebviewchromium.so` and must have been extracted to disk by `PackageManager` at install time to the normal location where apps' shared libraries are extracted.
+* Android L: The native library must be called `libwebviewmonyhar.so` and must have been extracted to disk by `PackageManager` at install time to the normal location where apps' shared libraries are extracted.
 Loading the library directly from the APK is not supported: the system linker only gained the